-Furthermore, we are looking forward to engage our key stakeholders more closely.
-These stakeholders include internal (employees and management) and external stakeholders (government, investors, buyers, suppliers, local communities and the general public).
+Furthermore, we are looking forward to engage with our key stakeholders closely.
+These stakeholders include internal (employees and management) and external (government, investors, buyers, suppliers, local communities and the general public).
 Their perspectives will help us assess our economic, environmental and social risks and fine-tune our approach to managing those risks.
-We are committed to pursuing sustainability because we believe that a sustainable business is a better business: for ourselves and our stakeholders, for the country and for the environment.
+We are committed to pursuing sustainability because we believe that a sustainable business is a better business: for Samko and for our valued stakeholders, for the country and for the environment.